 Recommended Alcohol Stoves

 - White Box Alcohol Stove

-The Bottom Line: Canister stoves cook food quickly, can simmer meals, and are an excellent option for shorter trips or where it might be difficult to find a store that carries canister fuel.
+The Bottom Line: Canister stoves cook food quickly, many can simmer meals, and are an excellent option for shorter trips where you don’t have to worry about running out of fuel.

 Recommended Canister Stoves

 - MSR Windburner

 - Kovea Spider Remote Canister Stove

 Solid fuel tablets were developed in the 1930’s to provide soldiers with a smokeless, high energy fuel for heating food rations.
 The most popular type of solid fuel, called ESBIT, is packaged in 0.5 ounce tablets which burn for 12 minutes and provide enough fuel to boil 16 ounces of water.
 Solid fuel tablets require a very simple stove to use, often with a built-in windscreen to improve fuel efficiency.

 Like alcohol, solid fuel is best used for boiling water to rehydrate dried foods, although some stoves provide you with the ability to simmer or even bake with Esbit tablets.
 The downside of solid fuel tablets is that they can be difficult to resupply in small trail towns and they can leave an oily residue on the bottom of your cook pot.

 The Bottom Line: Solid Fuel/Esbit Tablets are best for short trips where you don’t need to resupply or as a rainy day fuel alternative for cooking when you bring a wood stove.